Pollution, Acid Rain, Sustainability, and the

 dissociates in water to give 2 H+ and SO42- .

+One of the bi-products of nitrogen pollution into the atmosphere is that the deposition of nitrogen from acid rain has increased over time, as shown in Figure 4.
 This increase in nitrogen deposition worldwide is the key piece of information to help us answer the question raised in the Carbon Cycle lecture of whether we can decrease the amount of CO2 in the atmosphere and solve our global warming problem by planting more trees to take up CO2 from the atmosphere during photosynthesis.
 The CO2 removed from the atmosphere is then stored as organic carbon within the tree (leaves, wood, roots).
-However, as we learned in previous lectures, photosynthesis must be supported by inorganic nutrients such as nitrogen and phosphorus which limit overall plant growth.
-This inter-relationship between the carbon and nitrogen cycles in photosynthesis, and in regard to removing excess CO2 from the atmosphere, can be summarized in the following Figure 4.
+However, as we learned in previous lectures, photosynthesis must be supported by inorganic nutrients such as nitrogen and phosphorus that limit overall plant growth.
+This inter-relationship between the carbon and nitrogen cycles in photosynthesis, and in regard to removing excess CO2 from the atmosphere, can be summarized in the following Figure 5.
+The basic question here is whether there is enough nitrogen available to support the growth of more trees, which would take-up CO2 from the atmosphere.

 2. Less than 1/3rd of the N deposition is stored in trees, and only ~5% is stored in wood.

-3. N deposition (acid rain) does not appear to be slowing atmospheric CO2 increases, at either annual or decadal scales.
+3. Increases in N deposition over time (found in acid rain or in general atmospheric pollution) do not appear to be slowing atmospheric CO2 increases, at either annual or decadal scales.

 4. Although the N and C cycles are linked, adding more N to forests will not solve our CO2 problem.